Real Estate Agents’ Liability for Errors and Omissions

 No matter how complex your real estate dispute, we charge no hourly fees.
 This allows our clients to take on wealthier and larger real estate companies and obtain justice.

-With offices in Ft.
-Lauderdale, West Palm Beach, Ft.
+With offices in Fort Lauderdale, West Palm Beach, Ft.
 Myers, Tampa, Orlando, Jacksonville, and Tallahassee, the Business Trial Group’s experienced real estate attorneys represent clients throughout Florida.